Herbert Altshuler: Military career and background

 Born in The Bronx, Altshuler graduated from the United States Military Academy and was commissioned as a second lieutenant of Infantry in 1967.
 During the Vietnam War, he served as a rifle platoon leader in the 173rd Airborne Brigade, as well as a battalion operations officer, and rifle company commander in the 1st Battalion, 22nd Infantry.
-Returning the United States, he served in various command and staff positions, including aide-de-camp to the commander, Fifth Infantry Division at Fort Carson, Colorado.
+Returning the United States, he served in various command and staff positions, including aide-de-camp to the commander, 5th Infantry Division at Fort Carson, Colorado.

-After leaving active duty he served as operations officer, 14th Psychological Operations Battalion, and as operations officer, 7th Psychological Operations Group.
+After leaving active duty, he served as operations officer, 14th Psychological Operations Battalion, and as operations officer, 7th Psychological Operations Group.
 Assigned to the 351st Civil Affairs Command, he served as exercise director, Secretary General Staff and Headquarters Commandant.
 In October 1985, he was promoted to lieutenant colonel and assumed command of the 353rd Psychological Operations Battalion, until his departure to attend the Army War College.

-He returned to the 351st Civil Affairs Command as CHIef of Operations and Plans Division, where he was promoted to colonel in 1989.
-In July 1991 he was assigned to the PRIMARY STAff as deputy chief of staff of Intelligence and Security, and on June 7, 1992, Colonel Altshuler assumed command of the 7th Psychological Operations Group.
+He returned to the 351st Civil Affairs Command as Chief of Operations and Plans Division, where he was promoted to colonel in 1989.
+In July 1991 he was assigned to the Primary Staff as deputy chief of staff of Intelligence and Security, and on June 7, 1992, Colonel Altshuler assumed command of the 7th Psychological Operations Group.

-In December 1995 he was mobilized and deployed to Bosnia in support of Operation Joint Endeavor, where he served as commander, Combined Joint Psychological Operations/IFOR Information Campaign Task Force, and senior psychological operations officer, IFOR staff in Bosnia and Herzegovina.
+In December 1995 he was mobilized and deployed to Bosnia in support of Operation Joint Endeavor, where he served as Commander, Combined Joint Psychological Operations/IFOR Information Campaign Task Force, and senior psychological operations officer, Implementation Force (IFOR) staff in Bosnia and Herzegovina.
 Returning home in March 1996, he relinquished command of the 7th Psychological Operations Group and assumed command of the 351st Civil Affairs Command.
-He returned to Bosnia with the 351st as commander of the Combined Joint Civil Military Task Force and Deputy CJ9, CIMIC, to commander, SFOR.
+He returned to Bosnia with the 351st as commander of the Combined Joint Civil Military Task Force and Deputy CJ9, Civil-Military Co-operation (CIMIC), to Commander, Stabilisation Force (SFOR).